ACADEMICS

 Students completing Honors receive 25% additional quality points in the calculation of their QPA.
 Students taking Honors will have the Honors indication on their report card and transcripts.

-A: Students in grade 12 may qualify to take up to 2 courses at CCAC or Point Park University.
-Qualifying City High seniors may take one course during the August/December term and a second course during the January/May term, if space is available.
+A: Students in grades 11 or 12 may qualify to take up to 2 courses at CCAC or Point Park University.
 Successfully completed courses (grade C or better) will count as electives towards City High graduation requirements.

 Q: Is City High more like a college prep school than a public high school?

-A. In some respects, this is true.
-City High models workplace and college environments.
+A. City High models workplace and college environments.
 Students are provided with tools, learning activities and projects that mirror the world of work and the world of college.
 Each student is assigned a Post-High School Planning Manager to individually assist them with the college or training school application process, or to help place students in post-high school employment.

 Q: Are Internships mandatory, and do I need to find my own?